 It is considered to be a comfort item and “not primarily medical in nature”.

-But as I have also noted if you can prove that it it is unconditionally “medically necessary”, with a prescription certifying this from a Medicare-enrolled doctor, a diagnosis with “proof of need” that supports this, lots of supporting evidence of why you can’t live without it, evidence of why this particular walk in shower will do what you need, and that it can be reasonably expected that the shower will either maintain or improve your condition, then Medicare may agree to help cover.
+But as I have also noted if you can prove that it is unconditionally “medically necessary”, with a prescription certifying this from a Medicare-enrolled doctor, a diagnosis with “proof of need” that supports this, lots of supporting evidence of why you can’t live without it, evidence of why this particular walk in shower will do what you need, and that it can be reasonably expected that the shower will either maintain or improve your condition, then Medicare may agree to help cover.

-Or you could wait until the fall of 2020 to see which Medicare Advantage plans may possibly be offering to cover modifications or walk in bathtubs, and switch from Medicare Part B to that plan.
+Or you could wait until the fall of 2020 to see which Medicare Advantage plans may be offering to cover modifications or walk in bathtubs, and switch from Medicare Part B to that plan.